Marguerite Dale: Career

-Dale campaigned for the early closing of hotels which was introduced in 1916 and helped lobby for the Women's Legal Status Act of 1918.
+Dale campaigned for the early closing of hotels which was introduced in 1916 and helped lobby for the Women's Legal Status Act 1918.
 She was active in the Women's Reform League of New South Wales and became president of the league in 1923.
 She was active in the Workers' Educational Association, the National Council of Women of Australia and the Australian Federation of Women's Societies for Equal Citizenship.
 In 1922, she was named an alternate delegate to the League of Nations and addressed the assembly on white slavery.
 Her considerable efforts to publicize the aims and work of the League were publicly endorsed by Prime Minister Bruce.

 Around 1924, she spent 18 months in a sanatorium in Geneva due to poor health.

 In 1935, Dale became the first Australian woman to take a commercial air flight to London.

 She died in Neutral Bay at the age of 79.